-Rumor: T-Mobile to brand HSPA Plus network as "largest 4G network"Alex Wagner - Deputy Managing Editor, News Desk
+Rumor: T-Mobile to brand HSPA Plus network as "largest 4G network"Alex Wagner - Editorial Director of News and Content

 T-Mobile has long been advertising their HSPA+ network as giving "4G speeds," but they have always stopped short of referring to it as a 4G network.
 That may all be changing soon, as the folks over at Android and Me claim that T-Mobile will begin advertising their HSPA+ network at "America's Largest 4G Network" beginning next month.
 The carrier has said several times in the past that they plan to have 100 major metropolitan areas and 200 million people covered with HSPA+ by the end of the year, which would top Sprint's 120 million people.
 Additionally, it's believed that T-Mobile's new myTouch will be branded as the "myTouch 4G" when it launches later this year.
 The new 4G branding on both the HSPA+ network and myTouch is said to be the mysterious Project Emerald that we've been hearing about for months.